aheze/FindHelp/Lists-DeleteList.md

 **If you want to delete a couple of Lists:**
 1. Open up the Lists window
 2. Press `Select`
 3. Select the lists that you want to delete.
-Then press ![deleteListFloat] to delete the lists.
+Then press the trash icon to delete the lists.
+![deleteListFloat]

 **If you want to delete a single List:**
 1. Press a list